 He also suggests staying out of the sun.
 Which is another way of saying: botox or bust.

-This article originally appeared in Fast Thinking magazine in 2008.
+This article originally appeared in Fast Thinking magazine.